 Light Muktzeh, on the other hand, includes items that can be used for different activities and thus disrupt the spirit of Shabbat.
 Some examples are scissors, sewing needles, and so on.

-Similar to heat, electricity is also prohibited on this day which means that you cannot turn lights off or on during Shabbat.
 However, you can turn them on beforehand, that is before Shabbat begins.

 As per Jewish rules, you cannot tear or rip toilet paper on Shabbat.
 Toilet paper is also included in Muktzeh.
 Thus, what you can do is cut enough toilet paper pieces beforehand so that they can be used conveniently during Shabbat.
 Another option is to ask a non-Jewish person to cut it for you in case you forgot.

 - Shabbat, which lasts from the sunset of Friday to Saturday night, is welcomed by lighting candles.
 As per the rules and customs, you should light it 18 minutes before Shabbat begins.

 - After lighting candles, people cover their eyes and recite the blessing.

 - If there are children present in the house, special blessings are given to them.
 There are different blessings recited for boys and girls.

 - After this, Shalom Aleichem (Translation: Peace Be Upon You), a song, is sung before eating the Friday Shabbat meal.
 The song is basically an invitation to the angels to bless them with peace.